 Strain into the prepared glass over a large ice cube, and swirl to incorporate the smoke into the liquid.

 Garnish with a thyme sprig and cranberries.

-*Pumpkin-butter-infused fat-washed bourbon: Add 2 15-oz cans of pumpkin purée, 2/3 cup coconut sugar or organic brown sugar, 1/4 cup Grade A maple syrup, 1/2 cup unsweetened apple juice, 1 tbsp fresh lemon juice, 2 1/2 tsp pumpkin pie spice, 1/2 tsp ground cinnamon and a pinch of sea salt to a large saucepan or pot over medium-high heat and stir to combine.
+*Pumpkin-butter-infused fat-washed bourbon: Add 2 15-ounce cans of pumpkin purée, 2/3 cup coconut sugar or organic brown sugar, 1/4 cup Grade A maple syrup, 1/2 cup unsweetened apple juice, 1 tablespoon fresh lemon juice, 2 1/2 teaspoons pumpkin pie spice, 1/2 teaspoon ground cinnamon and a pinch of sea salt to a large saucepan or pot over medium-high heat and stir to combine.
 Once the mixture begins to bubble, reduce heat to low and simmer for 20 minutes, stirring occasionally.
 Remove from heat, let cool completely and transfer to a large glass container.
 (Keeps in refrigerator for up to 2 weeks.)
 Spread the pumpkin butter out on a large pan with a high rim.
 Pour a 750 mL bottle of bourbon on top, cover and let it infuse for an hour.
 Place the pan in the freezer to allow the alcohol to separate.
 Strain out the solids and return the infused bourbon to the empty bourbon bottle.